deepak-lenka/oab-forecast/README.md

 ## Next Steps

 1. **Try OAB-forecast**:
     - Check out the examples above
-    - Join our [Discord server](https://discord.gg/7GEdHR6Pfg) for community support
     - Share your use cases and feedback
 2. **Contribute**:
     - We are passionate about contributions!